Xeonilian/AnkiCard4LPC/README.md

-# AnkiCard4Ebook
+# AnkiCard4LPC
-Card templates for Anki used in the Cando bear 365 penguin books group reading
+Card templates for Anki used in the Cando bear 365 little penguin classic books.